xyanjun02/tp/docs/DeveloperGuide.md

 ---
 ## **Implementation**
-This section describes how some noteworthy features are implemented.
+This section describes how a few noteworthy features have been implemented.

 ### Adding Internship
 The ```add``` command allows users to add new internships and requires the following fields: